amethyst/rfcs/README.md

 bit of a design process and produce a consensus among the Amethyst community and the [sub-team]s.

-The "RFC" (Request for Comments) process is intended to provide a consistent and controlled path for new features to enter the engine and associated libraries, so that all stakeholders can be confident about the direction in which the engine is evolving.
+The "Request for Comments" (RFC) process is intended to provide a consistent and controlled path for new features to enter the engine and associated libraries, so that all stakeholders can be confident about the direction in which the engine is evolving.